United Kingdom in the Eurovision Song Contest 2006: Final

 A panel of experts provided feedback regarding the songs during the show.
 The panel consisted of Kelly Osbourne (singer, actress, model and television personality), Jonathan Ross (television and radio presenter, actor, comedian and producer), Fearne Cotton (television and radio presenter) and Bruno Tonioli (choreographer, dancer and television personality).
-A public vote consisting of regional televoting, SMS voting and online voting selected the winner, "Teenage Life" performed by Daz Sampson.
-The results of each televoting region and the online vote awarded 2, 4, 6, 8 and 12 points to their top five songs, while the SMS vote was awarded based on the percentage of votes each song achieved.
-For example, if a song gained 10% of the SMS vote, then that entry would be awarded 10 points.
+A public vote consisting of televoting and online voting selected the winner.
+A public vote consisting of televoting via phone and SMS as well as online voting selected the winner.
+Televotes cast via landline phones were divided into seven regions in the United Kingdom with each region alongside the results of the online vote awarding points as follows: 2, 4, 6, 8 and 12 points.
+Televotes cast via mobile phones and SMS were also converted to points and awarded based on the percentage each song achieved.
+For example, if a song gained 10% of the mobile and SMS votes, then that entry would be awarded 10 points.
+The spokespersons for the online and mobile/SMS votes were Javine Hylton and Helena Paparizou, respectively.
+After all points were combined, "Teenage Life" performed by Daz Sampson was the winner.

 12 points

 Controversy

 Prior to the national final, Eurovision news website Oikotimes claimed that the songs "Teenage Life" and "It's a Beautiful Thing" (both of which eventually placed in the top two) would be disqualified from the competition as they had been commercially released before 1 October 2005.
 The BBC later responded by stating that both songs comply with the European Broadcasting Union (EBU) rules as the original version of "Teenage Life" was released under Daz Sampson's stage name Spacekats only as a white label record, while "It's a Beautiful Thing" was never commercially released as it wasn't available legally on the Internet.